SpeedySwifter/esp32_macbook_system_resources/README.md

 ## Support

 If you have problems:
-1. Enable Serial Monitor (ESP32)
+1. Enable Serial Monitor in Arduino IDE for ESP32 TTGO T-Display V1.1 Board
 2. Check Python script outputs
 3. Test USB connection
 4. Use Arduino IDE debug mode

+**Additional Resources:** For hardware-specific issues, driver problems, or detailed specifications, visit the official [TTGO-T-Display repository](https://github.com/Xinyuan-LilyGO/TTGO-T-Display).

-Have fun with your Mac System Monitor! 🎉
+Have fun with your Mac System Monitor on ESP32 TTGO T-Display V1.1 Board! 🎉